Kushagr06/RelMars/README.md

 # RelMars
-Mars Rover photo displayer
-Here is th link to the website: https://kushagrinal-relmars.herokuapp.com/ have a good evening :)
+#
+## Here is a website that displays pictures taken from various rovers on Mars, using the NASA API to its advantage.
+pls checkout the demonstration video for details of how the code works